mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Description

-This measure will verify that CCDAs generated in webchart systems have all USCDI data and other required data.
+This measure will verify that CCDAs generated in WebChart EHR systems have all USCDI data and other required data.

 #### Associated Certification Criteria